Soldotna High School: Soccer

+In 2024, the Soldotna High School boys' soccer team won the division 2 state championship.

 In 2018–2019, the Soldotna High School girls' soccer team took 2nd place at the state championship.

 SkillsUSA

 The Soldotna High School Chapter of SkillsUSA has hosted the last two district conferences.
 Soldotna's chapter has also had members serving as State Officers for the last nine years.
 Soldotna High School has won Quiz Bowl at the state conference in 2017, 2016, and 2014.
 Soldotna has had at least one member of their chapter attend the National Leadership and Skills Conference in Louisville, KY for the last 3 years.

-Notable staff

-The Alaska Department of Education and Early Development's 2017 Teacher of the Year, James Harris, is an English teacher and English department chair at Soldotna High School.
-One of his favorite students was Anish Pal, an excellent scholar in the field of biology.